RealCyGuy/Bronze-Medalist/README.md

 - `DETABASE_NAME` - Name of deta base for multiple bases in one deta project.
 - `EVENT_STARTER_IDS` - Ids for event starters.
 To start events, the bot needs the manage messages and manage roles permissions.
-- `PREFIX` - Custom prefix for starting events.
+- `PREFIX` - Custom prefix for starting events and using the jishaku module.
 Defaults to b.

 ## Events